Deterministic Step Pipeline¶

 whose step is a DeterministicStepResult with:

-dt_sim: effective dt after deterministic scalingevents: deterministic sim eventspresentation: deterministic presentation commandspost_apply_sfx_keys: post-apply presentation reactions triggered by successful command effects- optional RNG trace data when replay trace mode is enabled
+dt_sim: effective dt after deterministic scalingevents: deterministic sim eventspresentation: aDeterministicPresentationPlanenvelope for deterministic native-parity outputs- optional RNG trace data when replay trace mode is enabled

 flowchart LR